 Fast forward to 1998 again, I now found myself living in the shadows of this wonderful park!
 Although it took more than a full year of getting settled in to my new life before I would venture over to the Roller Coaster Capital of the World, I made quite a few trips to the park in 2000 when the Millennium Force coaster debuted.
 I bought a season pass to the park for the next five years and promised myself that I would never take for granted the fact that I was five minutes away from a place that many would willingly drive hours upon hours just to visit for a day or two.

 In 2003, I met my future wife and step-daughter.
 We began dating in 2004.
 I think the very first thing the 12 year old young lady ever said to me directly (the day of my very first date with her mother) was “Do you go over to Cedar Point very much?”
 Of course I told her that I went over as often as I could.
-But she and her mom didn’t have passes and the primary focus of how I spent my spare time soon changed from Cedar Point to these two ladies, so I did not go over to the park very often in 2004.
+But she and her mom didn’t have season passes.
+The primary focus of how I spent my spare time soon changed from Cedar Point to these two ladies, so I did not go over to the park very often in 2004.
 In the summer of 2005, we were saving up to finance a wedding, so I did not renew my season pass.
 In the summer of 2006 my wife was pregnant with our second daughter, so we did not get season passes.
 Over the next eight years, we made occasional visits to the park, but finances and other obligations/choices kept us from investing in season passes and single day admission ticket prices were also cost prohibitive.
 We were able to change that in 2012 when we again got season passes, but we still did not make it over very often with a six year old who was afraid of most of the rides.
 So we chose not to buy season passes in 2013 or 2014 thinking that we would still not get our money’s worth when money was very tight to begin with.

 Earlier this summer we took a look at the season pass plans and options and decided to bite the bullet — season passes for the whole family.
 We had gone over at least ten times before the 4th of July weekend – including a visit on Father’s Day when I rode the GateKeeper for the very first time with my then 23 year old daughter!